akueckes/z80pack/README.md

 z80pack is a mature emulator of multiple platforms with 8080 and Z80 CPU.

 This fork adds a couple of features to Udo Munk's original upstream project:
-- support for S100 sound cards with SDL2 and PortAudio audio frameworks (currently supported Cromemco D+7A and ADS Noisemaker)
+- support for S100 sound cards with SDL2 and PortAudio sound frameworks (currently used by Cromemco D+7A and ADS Noisemaker emulation)
-- joystick support (Cromemco D+7A) with common USB game controllers
+- joystick support (Cromemco D+7A) with common game controllers
-- more accurate Cromemco Dazzler emulation (interlaced display, line status flag, window resize etc.)
+- more accurate Cromemco Dazzler emulation (performance rendering, interlaced display, line status flag, window resize etc.)
-- support for higher resolution S100 monochrome graphics (currently supported Vector Graphic High Resolution graphics board)
+- support for higher resolution S100 monochrome graphics (Vector Graphic High Resolution Graphics board)
-- build switches for Cromemco Dazzler and D+7A boards have been separated in order also to allow combinations with other sound hardware, see cromemcosim and imsaisim for an example implementation
+- Cromemco Dazzler and D+7A boards now can be individually selected via seperate build switch

 ## General notes/limitations:
 - cromemcosim and imsaisim are used as examples how to enable and pre-configure the added hardware emulations
-- Sound cards, joysticks or high resolution graphics currently works in command line mode only, not with the web frontend (Javascript library needs to be updated)
+- Sound cards, joysticks and high resolution graphics currently operate in command line mode only, the web frontend is missing the appropriate Javascript support (library needs to be updated)
 - be aware that implementations based on non-realtime multi-tasking OS like Windows or Linux will never achieve fully correct timing in emulations.
-The z80pack implementation tries to provide a roughly correct CPU clock in average over certain periods of time, but won't implement continuous timing accuracy, which in general limits applications which are based on tight timings with less than one millisecond accuracy
+The z80pack core implementation tries to provide in average a roughly correct CPU clock, but doesn't implement continuous timing accuracy.

 ## Notes on Cromemco Dazzler
 - define HAS_DAZZLER in the appropriate sim.h file to enable this emulation
 - additional config settings in the system.conf file:
 	- set **dazzler_interlaced** to 1 to enable interlaced display for the Dazzler
+	- set **dazzler_line_sync** to 1 for enabling the odd-even-line status flag
 	- set **dazzler_discrete_scale** to 1 if you prefer window sizing with full multiples of the pixel count

 ## Notes on Cromemco D+7A